WRLC Handbook

 The WRLC supports alternate work arrangements for staff whose responsibilities can be accomplished outside of the WRLC office and/or outside a traditional work schedule, so long as work requirements can be met effectively.

 These arrangements can be either temporary or ongoing, and are subject to change as business needs change.
-Participation in alternate work arrangements is a privilege and not a right, and will only be granted to eligible employees in eligible positions as defined below and only in cases where WRLC’s overall work requirements can be met.
+Participation in alternate work arrangements is a privilege and not a right, and will only be granted to eligible employees in eligible positions as defined below.
 All requests for, or changes to, alternative work arrangements must be approved annually by the employee’s Director and by the Executive Director.

 This policy applies only to formal, regularly-scheduled alternate work arrangements.
 It is understood that there will be times when any employee may need to adjust his/her work schedule (with Director approval) on any given day because of unexpected events, or when an employee may be asked to work an alternative schedule for a short period of time related to a particular project or problem.
 These minor variations do not need to be recorded as a new alternative schedule.

-To promote easy interaction among staff and to ensure employee safety, regularly-scheduled working hours should take place Monday through Friday, 6:00 am to 7:00 pm, whether the employee works a standard 5-day week or a variant schedule, or whether the employee is on-site or teleworking.
+To promote easy interaction among staff and to ensure employee safety, regularly-scheduled working hours should take place Monday through Friday, 6:00 am to 7:00 pm Eastern, whether the employee works a standard 5-day week or a variant schedule, or whether the employee is on-site or working remotely.
 A work schedule outside these core hours must be approved by the Executive Director.

 The two most common examples of alternative work arrangements are: